lightvsdarkness/azurenote/README.md

 If VirtualBox is your provider and you're using MacOS, you may also want to try to uncomment the "setextradata" customization in the VagrantFile to allow symlinks to work.

-I'm not sure how this affects other Virtual Machine providers.